 It is possible to be refused due to HGEM not having the demand in your area.
 But if that’s the case, you can just apply again in six months’ time.

 Once you have been successful, you’ll be free to choose your territories and to pick up assignments.
 I highlighted the areas near where I lived and near my place of work and I was then presented with a list of jobs that were available.
+I went through a period of being in London as well, so I highlighted that area too, so I could potentially enjoy some free food when I was on my travels.

 You can view the assignments on a map, or as a list view.
 You’re then free to click on each one to read more about it.
 You’ll be able to see the overall brief, the number of people required to go, the reimbursement and options as to when you can complete the assignment.
 You can then click to apply and if you’re successful then the job will appear in your list of upcoming assignments.